xbolshe/galileo-custom-images/iot_1.1.0_dirty_kernel_3.19.2/README.md

 - it was mostly tested on Galileo Gen2 board;
 - some problems with SPI driver (and as result with analog inputs A0-A5 of the board);

+13 Sep 2015
+ - add tcpdump v4.7.4, upm v0.3.2

 08 Sep 2015
  - add for WiFi: hostapd v2.4, iw v4.1, crda

-   - Use iw reg set <your_country_code_2_charcaters> to enable WiFi frequencies more than 1-11 channels
+   - Use <b>iw reg set your_country_code_2_charcaters</b> to enable WiFi frequencies more than 1-11 channels
    - Use hostapd /etc/hostapd.conf to enable AP

  - add mraa v0.7.4